| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 continuous visibility of your vulnerabilities as your IT landscape

-changes.
 Authenticated Scanning: Authenticated scans perform vulnerability

 assessment by using host credentials to probe your assets deeply,